hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## Blur

 Use the `blur` and `ignorealpha` [layer rules](https://wiki.hyprland.org/Configuring/Window-Rules/#layer-rules).
 The former enables blur, and the latter makes it ignore insufficiently opaque regions.
 Ideally, the value used with `ignorealpha` is higher than the shadow opacity and lower than the bar/menu content's opacity.
+Additionally, if it has transparent popups, you can use the `blurpopups` rule.